 Ladders are incredibly important and useful tools.
 They come in a variety of different makes and models, ranging from heavy duty aluminum ladders that can extend several feet into the air, to small wooden step ladders.
-It is very important, however, that you gain an understanding of which types of ladders exist, so that you can choose the one that suits your particular needs.
+It is very important, however, that you gain an understanding of which types of ladders exist, so that you can choose whether combination ladders or extension ladders will suit your particular needs.
 Additionally, you need to know how to use it properly, so that you are always safe.

 What Is a Ladder?